appsmithorg/appsmith-docs/website/docs/workflows/reference/pass-parameters-to-workflows.md

 * Pass all parameters: Pass all parameters to the underlying queries by spreading data.
     ```javascript
-    // Example: Passing all parameters to an underlying query named "SaveUserDetails"
+    // Passing all parameters to an underlying query named SaveUserDetails
     SaveUserDetails.run({
     ...data  // Passes all parameters from the workflow to the query
     });